phn/pytpm/doc/reference_tpm.rst

  ``TPM_S21``        Topocentric observed WHAM (longitude, latitude)
 =================  ==================================================

-Some of the targets have special names:
+Some of the states have special names:

 ========================   ===============
  ``TARGET_FK4``              ``TPM_S01``